bashbaugh/old-personal-site/_posts/2019-02-02-html5-js-game-p1.md

 > Hello!
 [Click here to go to Google](https://www.google.com/)

 There are many other uses for HTML attributes.
 I will show you more later on.

+If this is a bit intimidating or confusing, don't worry.
+It will become clearer later on.
+I also include links at the bottom to tutorials that you can use to learn more about HTML.

 #### HTML comments